MrZhuNi/salome_shape/src/BuildPlugin/doc/faceFeature.rst

 Face
 ====

+The Face feature creates one or several faces using already existing faces in other objects.

 To create face in the active part:

 #. select in the Main Menu *Build - > Face* item  or